raiesbo/shell-scripting/README.md

 #### Exit command:

-It is a value between 0 to 255, where 0 means successfully runned command, and it is accessed with "$?".
-This is also the only option of returning a value that the functions or any othe process has with shell.
+It is a value between 0 and 255, where 0 means successfully executed command, and it is accessed with "$?".
+This is also the only option of returning a value that the functions or any other process has with shell.

 Whenever the script reaches an exit command, it will stop running.